demetreades/assignment3js-shopping-cart/README.md

 `Order` calculates total attribute cost per item with labor and the given discount on checkout.

-`TShirt` Produces a tshirt object that can be pass to cart for checkout.
+`TShirt` Produces one or multiple tshirt objects that can be passed to `cart` for checkout.

       // range: 7 as the attribute's array length randomTShirtGenerator(range, colors, sizes, fabrics);